-His research interests include educational studies, Digital Game-based learning, women and gender studies, sexual health and HIV/AIDS, anthropology of health and illness, socio-cultural studies of food and nutrition and participatory methodology.
+His research interests include serious games, game-based learning, women and gender studies, sexual health and HIV/AIDS, anthropology of health and illness, socio-cultural studies of food and nutrition and participatory methodology.
 He believes his background in social science and women studies has helped him to understand the social processes and transformations better.
 In this stage of his life, he has found education as one of the key factors of a real change in a society and this explains why he has shifted into this field for his Ph.D. program.

 In terms of extracurricular activities, he is very interested in travelling, mountain climbing, camping, swimming and photography.
 His passion about the world heritage sites, especially Iranian historic and natural heritage, lead him to become an official Tour Guide where he received a certificate from Iran Cultural Heritage, Handcrafts and Tourism Organization in 2015.
 Furthermore, he is a member of Iranian Vegetarian Society and he prefers to follow vegan cuisine for environmental outcomes and peace.